Dolphins–Jets rivalry: 2020s

 In 2020, the Dolphins lured former Jets offensive coordinator Chan Gailey out of retirement in the same position, which he previously served from 2000 to 2001 under then-Dolphins head coach Dave Wannstedt.
 Gailey would reunite with Dolphins quarterback Ryan Fitzpatrick, whom he previously coached in the Buffalo Bills from 2010 to 2012 as head coach and on the Jets from 2015 to 2016 as offensive coordinator.
-Like the 2015 Jets, the 2020 Dolphins finished 10–6, and were just one win short of a playoff berth.
+Like the 2015 Jets, the 2020 Dolphins finished 10–6 and were just one win short of a playoff berth.
 On January 6, 2021, Gailey announced his resignation from the Dolphins.

 In 2021, the Dolphins completed their first sweep of the Jets in back-to-back seasons for the first time since 1996 and 1997.
 Both teams that season were led by young quarterbacks, in Tua Tagovailoa and Zach Wilson.

-The rivalry intensified in 2022, when the Dolphins hired San Francisco 49ers offensive coordinator Mike McDaniel as their new head coach, and a year after the Jets hired another 49ers assistant coach, Robert Saleh as their new head coach a year earlier.
+The rivalry intensified in 2022 when the Dolphins hired San Francisco 49ers offensive coordinator Mike McDaniel as their new head coach, and a year after the Jets hired another 49ers assistant coach, Robert Saleh as their new head coach a year earlier.
 McDaniel and Saleh previously served as assistant coaches for the Houston Texans from 2006 to 2008 and the Niners from 2017 to 2020.
-Both coaches, whom served as the run game and defensive coordinators respectively, helped lead the Niners to Super Bowl LIV in 2020, in which they lost to the Kansas City Chiefs by a score of 20–31.
+Both coaches, who served as the run game and defensive coordinators respectively, helped lead the Niners to Super Bowl LIV in 2020, in which they lost to the Kansas City Chiefs by a score of 20–31.
 In March, both teams were pursuing Tyreek Hill through a trade with the Chiefs.
-Both trade packages were accepted by Kansas City but Hill chose Miami over New York.
+Kansas City accepted both trade packages but Hill chose Miami over New York.
 When asked about the Jets being a serious contender in acquiring him, Hill responded with "Who?
 The Jets?
 Nah man.
 I knew I was always going to pick Miami no matter what."

+On November 24, 2023, the Jets hosted the Dolphins in the first game in NFL history played on the Friday after Thanksgiving.
+With two seconds remaining in the first half and the Jets trailing by four points, Jets quarterback Tim Boyle heaved a hail mary pass with the hopes of giving his team the lead before halftime.
+Instead, the pass was intercepted at the Miami one-yard line by Dolphins safety Jevon Holland, who returned the ball 99 yards for a touchdown that gave Miami an eleven-point lead.
+Miami would go on to win the game by a final score of 34-13 and thus deliver a crushing blow to the Jets' playoff hopes.
+The disastrous play known as the Hell Mary, immediately evoked memories for the Jets of the infamous Butt Fumble that occurred eleven years ago to the week, with the Amazon Prime game broadcast displaying a tweet from NFL Memes that said, "The Butt Fumble on Thanksgiving, The Hell Mary on Black Friday."